asifmahmuddev/ctms/README.md

 **Transport orders.** An order names a mode, origin, destination and weight; the cost and the status follow from those and are never read from the submitted form.
 Pricing is per kilogram plus a distance rate for every thousand kilometres, so a heavy load pays for the distance while a parcel barely notices it, and an order without a route is charged on weight alone.

+**Paying for an order.** Placing an order opens a payment against it at **Payment Pending**, so no table carries a column that is sometimes blank; paying settles that same record and issues a receipt number.
+An administrator may mark a settled payment **Refunded** or **Failed**, either of which leaves the amount due again.

+**Cards.** The checkout is a demonstration and no money moves. **No card number and no security code is ever stored** — a kept card holds only the brand, last four digits, expiry and name on it, which is how a payment service keeps one on file; paying with a kept card asks for its security code again.

+**Entering a card.** An expiry is printed MM/YY, so the slash is written as the digits are typed and appears only once a year digit follows it, which leaves backspace a way out.
+The field stays a single control, so a browser's own card filler still fills it in one go.

+**Invoices.** `/orders/<pk>/invoice/` shows the invoice as a page and `/orders/<pk>/invoice.pdf` hands over the file, drawn by ReportLab on the way out rather than stored, so it always reflects where the payment stands now.
+Its number derives from the order, so it never changes once issued.

+**How an invoice stands.** Page and file both carry a tilted stamp — **PAID** in green, **REFUNDED** amber, **FAILED** red, **PAYMENT PENDING** grey — with the drawn wording shrunk to fit between the stamp's rings.
+The file names itself, so a reader opens it as its own number rather than as "untitled".

 **The course an order runs.** Nine stages — **Pending, Confirmed, Processing, Ready for Pickup, Picked Up, In Transit, Out for Delivery, Delivered, Completed** — and three ways to leave early: **Cancelled**, **Returned**, **Archived**.
 An order that has left draws no tracker, because leaving is not a point along the way.

 **How the tracker is drawn.** The stages fold across the page — three to a row on a desktop, two on a tablet, upright on a phone — with each row running the opposite way to the one above and the line turning at a rounded corner.
 Each stage draws the line leaving it, so the two halves of a turn meet in the row gap and neither has to know how tall the other's wording made its row.

+**Freight is not handed over before it is paid for.** An order cannot reach Ready for Pickup or any stage beyond until its payment is settled; `TransportOrder.may_reach` answers that, and both the dropdown and the route acting on it read it, so withholding the option is presentation and the refusal is the guard.
+Ending an order early is never blocked.

 Two flags decide whether an account works at all rather than what it may do: `is_verified` gates signing in and is set by opening the link registration emails, and `is_active` withdraws the account entirely.